 It's important to ensure your everyday safety when working through the issues to protect yourself.

 Does having certain types of roofs ensure that moss will not grow?

-There are roof types that can retard or prevent the moss growth as they may have been treated or the materials or resistent.
+There are roof types that can retard or prevent the moss growth as they may have been treated or the materials or resistant.
 Multi Level roofs have a high risk of growth as the gutters on the upper levels leak onto the lower levels of the houses roof.
 The damage moss can create differs according to the materials used.
+You can request a free evaluation through a roofing business like National Home Improvement in Colorado.
 Fiber damage can be found on cedar shakes, the mineral granule coating of composition shingles can be affected and tiles can be cracked from frozen water.
-The materials which are more resistant are metal, copper or aluminium flashing.
+The materials which are more resistant are metal, copper or aluminum flashing.
 Installing metal flashing or copper strips along the ridges of your roof also assist in combating moss.

 This is a contributed post.

 If you find my tips useful, feel free to buy me a coffee to support my efforts.
 Thank you in advance!

 Be sure to check out our Etsy shop, NeededInTheHome.